Lakunake/Minecraft-WebDisplays-Sync-Player/README.md

 # Sync-Player

 A FULLY synchronized HTML5 video player for Minecraft's WebDisplays mod using Node.js and Socket.IO.
-This project allows all players to view the same video in perfect sync—including play, pause, and seek actions—across connected clients.
+This project allows all players to view the same video in perfect sync including play, pause, and seek actions across connected clients.

 > Frequently Asked Questions: [FAQ](FAQ.md)